Hemigraphis repanda, which is commonly known as the Dragon’s Tongue.

 On the other hand, what is important, is that your pot has drainage holes, as it is essential that excess water can drain out quickly.

-A little hack: Put some sort of stone or net onto the drainage hole, so that you can avoid flushing out all of your potting mix.
+A little suggestion: Put some sort of stone or net onto the drainage hole, so that you can avoid flushing out all of your potting mix.

 Also, make sure that your pot is not too big.
 A pot too big for your plant often leads to root rot.
 You don’t want that.
 Believe me.